VAlgoLang/valgolang.github.io/source/tutorial.rst

 Speed
 ^^^^^^^^^^^^^^

-A speed annotation allows you to specify the speed at which you want a block of code to be executed.
-The speed annotation takes as argument a double specifying the speed up relative to the current speed desired.This means to double the speed of a function call we might do something like this:
+A speed annotation allows you to specify the speed at which you want a block of code to be executed, relative to the current speed of the animation (all animations have default speed 1.0).

+To double the speed of a function call we might do something like this:

 .. code:: kotlin